bonitasoft/bonita-doc/md/bdm-access-control.md

 **II - Organization and Profiles definition**

-In you organization, create a group 'Human Resources' and two roles: 'Novice member' & 'Experimented member'.
+In your organization, create a group 'Human Resources' and two roles: 'Trainee' & 'Manager'.
-Create some users with the membership 'novice member of human resources' and some others with the membership 'experimented member of human resources'.
+Create some users with the membership 'trainee of human resources' and some others with the membership 'manager of human resources'.

 Define two custom profiles using the [profile editor](profileCreation.md) in the Studio:

- - **Novice HR**, mapped with the membership 'novice member of human resources'
+ - **Novice HR**, mapped with the membership 'trainee of human resources'
- - **Experimented HR**, mapped with the membership 'experimented member of human resources'
+ - **Experimented HR**, mapped with the membership 'manager of human resources'

 **III - Create a process and generate some data**